Alan Stewart (educator): Early life

-Alan Stewart was born on 8 December 1917 in Auckland.
+Alan Stewart was born on 8 December 1917 in Auckland, a son of Kenneth Stewart and Vera Mary de la Cour.
 He attended primary school in Auckland and Whakatāne, and then his first years of high school at Whakatane District High School, where he was awarded a junior national scholarship.
 In 1934, he transferred to Mount Albert Grammar School in Auckland.
 Stewart excelled in sport at school, serving as captain of the swimming team and also taking part in boxing and athletics.

 In 1936, Stewart began taking lectures at Auckland University College while playing rugby for the Auckland junior representative rugby team.
 In 1937, he began lectures at Massey Agricultural College in Palmerston North where he was awarded the Lord Bledisloe Prize and the 1940 senior scholarship in agriculture for his academic achievements, and where he earned his Bachelor of Agricultural Science in 1939 and Master of Agricultural Science in 1940.
 While at Massey, he served as captain of both the college rugby team and the Manawatu rugby team and was a member of the North Island Universities' rugby team.
 He was nominated for the All Black trials in 1939.
 Stewart also held several college championships in tennis, swimming, sprinting and hurdles.